scylladb/scylladb/tools/toolchain/README.md

 the tag to avoid ambiguity.

 Publishing an image is complicated since multiple architectures are supported.
-There are two procedures, one using emulation (can run on any x86 machine) and another using native systems, which requires access to aarch64 and s390x machines.

 You will need credentials to push images.
 You either need to setup permanent credentials with `podman login`, or you can just append `--creds=yourname@scylladb.com` to the `podman manifest push` command and then type in your password.

-## Emulated publishing procedure (slow)
+## Publishing procedure

 1. Pick a new name for the image (in `tools/toolchain/image`) and commit it.
 The commit updating install-dependencies.sh should include the toolchain change, for atomicity.
 Do not push the commit to `next` yet.
-2. Run `tools/toolchain/prepare` and wait.
-It requires `buildah` and `qemu-user-static` to be installed (and will complain if they are not).
+2. Run `tools/toolchain/prepare --clang-build-mode INSTALL` and wait.
+It requires `buildah` and to be installed (and will complain if they are not).
-3. Publish the image using the instructions printed by the previous step.
-4. Push the `next` branch that refers to the new toolchain.

-## Native publishing procedure (complicated)

-1. Pick a new name for the image (in `tools/toolchain/image`) and commit it.
-The commit updating install-dependencies.sh should include the toolchain change, for atomicity.
-Do not push the commit to `next` yet.
-2. Push the commit to a personal repository/branch.
+3. Push the commit to a personal repository/branch.
-3. Perform the following on an x86 and an ARM machine:
+4. Perform the following on an x86 and an ARM machine:
     1. check out the branch containing the new toolchain name
     2. Run `git submodule update --init --recursive` to make sure all the submodules are synchronized
     3. Run `podman build --no-cache --pull --tag mytag-arch -f tools/toolchain/Dockerfile .`, where mytag-arch is a new, unique tag that is different for x86 and ARM.
     4. Push the resulting images to a personal docker repository.
-4. Now, create a multiarch image with the following:
+5. Now, create a multiarch image with the following:
     1. Pull the two images with `podman pull`.
 Let's call the two tags `mytag-x86` and `mytag-arm`.
     2. Create the new toolchain manifest with `podman manifest create $(<tools/toolchain/image)`
     3. Add each image with `podman manifest add --all $(<tools/toolchain/image) mytag-x86` and `podman manifest add --all $(<tools/toolchain/image) mytag-arm`
     4. Push the image with `podman manifest push --all $(<tools/toolchain/image) docker://$(<tools/toolchain/image)`
-5. Now push the commit that updated the toolchain with `git push`.
+6. Now push the commit that updated the toolchain with `git push`.

 ## Troubleshooting